wombleton/gitlaw-nz/acts/P/Parliamentary Service Act 2000.md

     *   (b) take into account any relevant recommendation made by the Commission under [section 14(1)(c)][32].

     (4) The Speaker may appoint persons to the review committee on any terms and conditions, including terms and conditions as to remuneration and travelling allowances, that the Speaker considers appropriate.

+    Section 20 heading: amended, on 16 December 2013, by [section 57(1)][104] of the Members of Parliament (Remuneration and Services) Act 2013 (2013 No 93).

+    Section 20(1): replaced, on 16 December 2013, by [section 57(2)][104] of the Members of Parliament (Remuneration and Services) Act 2013 (2013 No 93).

 ##### 21 Work of review committee

-*   (1) In carrying out its work, the review committee must consider each of the following matters:
+*   (1) In carrying out its work, the review committee must consider---

-    *   (a) the nature, quantity, and quality of administrative services and support services required for the effective operation of the House of Representatives:

-    *   (b) the nature, quantity, and quality of administrative services and support services that members of Parliament require for the effective performance of their functions:

-    *   (c) the funding that recognised parties and members of Parliament require for the effective performance of their respective functions:

-    *   (d) the scope for efficiency gains in the delivery of administrative services and support services to the House of Representatives and to members of Parliament:

-    *   (e) investments that may be necessary or desirable in order to further the aims of high quality representation by members of Parliament and high quality legislation:
+    *   (a) whether the amounts of money appropriated are being used efficiently; and

+    *   (b) whether the amounts of money appropriated are adequate to enable members of Parliament, parties, and qualifying electoral candidates to effectively perform their respective functions; and

-    *   (f) the need for fiscal responsibility.
+    *   (c) the need for fiscal responsibility.

     (2) The review committee may, subject to any written direction by the Speaker, regulate its own procedure.

+    Section 21: replaced, on 16 December 2013, by [section 58][105] of the Members of Parliament (Remuneration and Services) Act 2013 (2013 No 93).

 ##### 22 Report by committee